Notes on the Geography of Peninsular India: Ellora (Hindu)

 The base of the temple on this side contains several dramatic images.
 Here, Narasimha (Vishnu's fourth or lion incarnation) fights to free the world of the demon king Hiranyakashipu.
 It's hardly a contest.
 The traces of plaster are a reminder of the temple's original coating of stucco and white paint, detailed in red, blue, and yellow.

-Andhakasura-vadha-murti Shiva, or Shiva as Bhairava.
-This is a violent form of the god, who here destroys evil, which is represented by the elephant demon; at the same time he caresses Parvati.
+Andhakasura-vadha-murti Shiva, or Shiva as Bhairava, destroyer of evil, represented by the elephant demon.
+Shiva at the same time caresses Parvati.
 His ten hands show his power; with one, he uses an elephant skin to destroy the demon by depriving him of the sun's rays.

 Mahayogi Shiva.
 The god sits on a lotus platform in meditation.
 To his side, sadhus meditate and musicians play but do not disturb Shiva.